crypt0n1nj4/xbrc_masternode/README.md

 ### Bash installer for XBR Masternode on Ubuntu 16.04 LTS x64

 #### This shell script comes with 4 cronjobs:
-1. Make sure the daemon is always running: `makerun.sh`
+1. Make sure XBR daemon is always running: `makerun.sh`
-2. Make sure the daemon is never stuck: `checkdaemon.sh`
+2. Make sure XBR daemon is never stuck: `checkdaemon.sh`
-3. Make sure WIRE daemon is always up-to-date: `upgrade.sh`
+3. Make sure XBR daemon is always up-to-date: `upgrade.sh`
 4. Clear the log file every other day: `clearlog.sh`

 #### Login to your vps as root, download the install_xbrmn.sh file and then run it: